NSProgrammer/nsprogrammer.github.io/_posts/2021-07-02-nsoperation.markdown

 ## _isReady_ specifically

 The `isReady` property deserves some special attention.
-The property prevents the property from running in a queue until it is set to `YES`.
+The property prevents the operation from running in a queue until it is set to `YES`.
 This property is effectively coupled to all the `dependencies` of the `NSOperation` being `isFinished == YES`.
 Unfortunately, the implementation details are hidden so if you override `isReady` in your subclass you will not be able to properly reflect the dependency graph so overriding `isReady` effectively means you are replacing the behavior with your own and the